SergeyVorobiev/M88-GameStick-Patch/README.md

 ![DeviceProps](resources/images/deviceProperty.webp)

-The actual window for you will be different, as your device is yet unknown, the key is to find VID like VID_0E8D.
+On your window the device is yet unknown, the key is to find VID like VID_0E8D to confirm the model.

 1. For MediaTek device install the [driver](https://mtkdriver.com/install-mtk-driver)*.
 2. Install [software](https://spflashtools.com/windows/sp-flash-tool-v5-2404) to perform read / write operations.
 3. For MT6768 download the [preloader](resources/m88/preloader_tb8786p1_64_k419.bin)**.
 (Check its [sha512](resources/m88/sha512.txt)).
 4. Download the [empty scatter](resources/m88/M88_empty_scatter.txt) file***.

-\* *If your driver does not have digital signature you can read [this](https://photobyte.org/installing-unsigned-drivers-on-windows-10-or-11/).*
+\* *If your driver does not have digital signature read [this](https://photobyte.org/installing-unsigned-drivers-on-windows-10-or-11/).*

 \** *Without a preloader you will not be able to write to and read from eMMC.
 If the provided preloader does not fit then use [mtk client](https://github.com/bkerler/mtkclient) to get one:*

 1. Install mtk client.
 2. Open cmd in mtk client folder.
 3. Type `mtk printgpt`.